 The question we must each ask ourselves is this: How high is my opinion of Jesus?
 Is he my God?
 Is he my object of worship?
 Is he my Lord, who owns my utmost allegiance?
 Unless our view of Jesus is radically different than that of the world, we are in danger of making the same mistake as the Jews.
 To confess from our hearts, “Jesus is Lord” is much more than adherence to church doctrine; it is the only way of salvation and eternal life (Ro 10:9-10).
 If we are only looking to Jesus to receive more of the comforts of this world, or turning to him only when we need have problems, we will miss the spiritual Messiah we so desperately need.
-Jesus wants to rule over our lives as our loving Lord.
+Jesus wants to rule over our lives forever as our loving Lord.
 He wants to put all our enemies under his feet.
 In Christ is victory and life.
 So let’s confess from our hearts, “Jesus is Lord”!

 God sees the hidden motives of the heart, whether bad or good (vs. 38-44)